matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 ![Code life](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)

 Another side of me is the hopeless adventurer forever yearning to discover what is over _“there”_.
-Growing up on Indiana Jones/Tomb Raider I longed for adventures in faraway tropical lands with unique food, serene vistas and strange creatures bigger than they should be.
+Growing up on Indiana Jones and Tomb Raider I longed for adventures in faraway tropical lands with unique food, serene vistas and strange creatures bigger than they should be.
 This side is my heart and the steering wheel that defines the path.

 ![Adventure life](https://media.giphy.com/media/MS0fQBmGGMaRy/giphy.gif)

 These two parts of me are what I guess could be broad definitions of _“who I am”_ now.
 Travelling developer?
 Code vagabond? ~~Digital nomad?~~

 But we are all more than our basic labels.
 No one’s job/hobby/passion defined them in their entirety although it does give a rough overview of who they may be.

 Now enough about all that.
 The subject at hand is clear: